Azure/AKS/blog/_posts/2024-05-30-introductory-post.md

 Now, Service Connector performs steps 2 to 5 automatically.
 Additionally, for Azure services without public access, Service Connector creates private connection components such as private link, private endpoint, DNS record, etc.
 You can create a connection in the Service Connection blade within AKS.
 ![image](https://github.com/CocoWang-wql/AKS/assets/45681473/8cb37a39-9e1b-4423-9ffa-9a928fd7d486)
 Click create and select the target service, authentication method, and networking rule.
 The connection will then be automatically set up.

+In addition to Azure portal, Service Connector also supports [Azure CLI](https://learn.microsoft.com/en-us/azure/service-connector/quickstart-cli-aks-connection?tabs=Using-access-key).

+Service Connector on AKS cluster is currently in preview.
 Here are a few helpful links to for you to learn more about Service Connector.
 -	[Create a service connection in an AKS cluster from the Azure portal](https://learn.microsoft.com/en-us/azure/service-connector/quickstart-portal-aks-connection?tabs=UMI)
 -	[Tutorial: Connect to Azure OpenAI Service in AKS using a connection string (preview)](https://aka.ms/service-connector-aks-openai-connection-string)
 -	[Tutorial: Connect to Azure OpenAI Service in AKS using Workload Identity (preview)](https://aka.ms/service-connector-aks-openai-workload-identity)